CodeWithAloha/ACLU/backend/README.md

 Here's a list of things we need to do.

  - Verify that the schema is correct.
 It was a first pass, so probably needs to change.
  - Fix this README as I used it as a notepad. :D
  - Add Postman endpoints
  - Need to bring in more feature properties as possible first class properties wrt the data schmea
+ - Need to setup a fixed virtualenv for this in the Vagrant box along with on the dev machine.
+Right now, that pip install call will pollute your environment if you don't have a virtualenv setup - so sorry if that's unexpected.
+Will update with a warning atop.